simonpicard/compilo/README.md

 # Introduction

-Goal of this project is to create a compilator for a programming language called Iulius.
+The goal of this project is to create a compilator for a programming language called Iulius.

 # Regular expressions

-In order to describe the words (tokens) accepted by the Iulius language, we use the extended regular expressions.
+To describe the words (tokens) accepted by the Iulius language, we use extended regular expressions.

 Here is the table which contains all the tokens of the Iulius language.
-Each line of this table is composed of the name of the token, the type in the LexicalUnit enum associated with it and the regular expression that corresponds to corresponding to this token.
+Each line of this table is composed of the name of the token, the type in the LexicalUnit enum associated with it, and the regular expression that corresponds to corresponding to this token.

 [See table here](/doc/regex_token.md)